-a.
+- §31.1 a.
 Each College shall maintain, for official University purposes, an official personnel file for each employee who is subject to this Agreement.
 Such file shall contain copies of personnel transactions, official correspondence with the employee and formal, written evaluation reports prepared in accordance with provisions of Article XII, Title A, Section 3 and Article XII, Title C, Section 4 of the Policies and such other written evaluations and/or recommendations as may be prepared by an immediate supervisor, Department Chairperson, Dean, Vice President, or other persons serving in a supervisory capacity in a direct line, as appropriate, in connection with matters of appointment, evaluation, reappointment or promotion.
 With respect to the latter written evaluations and/or recommendations, those which pertain to reappointment shall be sent to the employee at the time they are prepared.
 All materials referred to in this Section shall be available to an employee for review and response.
-In no event shall statements which are both unsolicited and unsigned be placed in the official personnel file.
+In no event shall statements which are both unsolicited and unsigned be placed in the official personnel file. - b.

-b.
 Upon receipt of the "other written evaluations and/or recommendations" referred to in subdivision (a) which pertain to reappointment, an employee who has completed three or more consecutive years of service in a position of academic or qualified academic rank or in a professional title shall, upon written request, be entitled to a meeting with the person who prepared a written evaluation and/or recommendation described in this subdivision to discuss the basis for such written evaluation and/or recommendation.
 The employee shall not be entitled to representation during such meeting.
 No part of the discussion held pursuant to provisions of this subdivision shall be subject to review in the grievance procedure.
-However, an employee may respond to information obtained during such discussion and may place in the employee's official personnel file or evaluative file any such response which is in writing.
+However, an employee may respond to information obtained during such discussion and may place in the employee's official personnel file or evaluative file any such response which is in writing. - §31.2 a.

-a.
 An employee shall have the right to examine the employee's personnel file during normal business hours.
-Statements solicited in connection with the employee's appointment, evaluation, reappointment or promotion, with the exception of the written evaluations or recommendations referred to in Section 31.1 above, shall not be available to that employee.
+Statements solicited in connection with the employee's appointment, evaluation, reappointment or promotion, with the exception of the written evaluations or recommendations referred to in Section 31.1 above, shall not be available to that employee. - b.

-b.
 When a statement is solicited pursuant to Article 31.2(a) such statement shall be made available to that employee according to the respondent's reply to the following:

-1. May the candidate read this recommendation? yes/no
+- 1. May the candidate read this recommendation? yes/no - 2.
+May the candidate read this recommendation if all identification as to its source is deleted? yes/no